 Dry the walls using a dry microfiber cloth or rag to remove any excess moisture or detergent residue that could damage the walls.

 Method 2 - Remove mold

-You should wear thick rubber gloves when handling the bleach to avoid chemical burns on your hands.
+To protect your hands, wear thick rubber gloves when handling bleach to prevent chemical burns.

 How to clean drywall dust floors?